MdMohsinHaider/java-program/README.md

 4. write a java program to print non=prime number only from a collection.
 5. write a java program to print number is palindrome from a collection.
 6. write a java program to print number is not palindrome from a collection.
-7. write a java program to check the number is strong number or not from a collection
+7. write a java program to print number is a strong number from a collection.
+8. write a java program to print number is not a strong number from a collection.